-- The recipe includes a little baking soda to reduce the overall acidity (milk is slightly acidic).
-Acidic foods don’t caramelize as well as non-acidic foods, and since caramelization equals flavor, we want to encourage more browning for more flavor.
+- Baking Soda – Baking soda reduces the overall acidity (goat milk is slightly acidic).
+Acidic foods don’t caramelize as well as non-acidic foods.
+Since caramelization equals flavor, we want to encourage more browning for more flavor.

 How do you use Cajeta?